The skeleton of the ancient city of Hampi expands over a vast area—as far as the eyes can see.

-Keep your gear ready with these essentials—2 bottles of water per person, a cap/hat, sunglasses, sunscreen, good pair of shoes, some snacks.
+Keep your gear ready with these essentials—2 bottles of water per person, a cap/hat, sunglasses, sunscreen, a good pair of shoes, some snacks.

-We had rented cycles, from the locals—they had set up a small corner, renting two-wheeler on a small lease rate, for the whole day.
+We had rented cycles, from the locals—they had set up a small corner, renting two-wheeler on a small lease amount, for the whole day.
 The cycles did help us on the long stretches of roads linking different stone monuments.

 The cycles were hired at rupees 150 per person after some bargaining.

 Alternatively, hire a bike or taxi.
-You would still have to walk or trek to see few places that are on the hilltop.
+You would still have to walk or trek to see a few places that are on the hilltop.

 Things changed quickly.
 It wasn’t a pleasant experience walking over a massive stretch of rock and carrying our cycles instead of riding them.
 We parked them in a corner with the hope that nobody would steal them and continued on foot from there.